DaveEveritt/web-coding-first-site/readme.md

 ## To do

+- [ ] get feedback from students

+## Done/decided

 - [x] run through previous tutorial and update

-## Done/decided

 - [x] remove footer
 - [x] removed border on nav a:here
 - [x] replace white with pale colour for main background